-3. Up to the greater of 25 units or 40 percent of units (instead of the greater of 25 units or 25 percent of units) in a project may be project-based if the project is located in a census tract with a poverty rate of 20 percent or less.
+- 3. Up to the greater of 25 units or 40 percent of units (instead of the greater of 25 units or 25 percent of units) in a project may be project-based if the project is located in a census tract with a poverty rate of 20 percent or less.
 The Oakland Housing Authority, under Moving to Work (MTW) activity 12-01, has the approval to remove the cap on the number of PBVs allocated to a single development.
-The most recent copy of OHA's MTW activities is published here:

-http://oakha.org/AboutUs/ReportsPolicies/Pages/default.aspx

-- 4. Units that were previously subject to certain federal rent restrictions or receiving another type of long-term housing subsidy provided by HUD do not count toward the income-mixing requirement if, in the five years prior to issuance of the Request for Proposal or notice of owner selection (for projects selected based on a prior competition or without competition), the unit received one of the forms of HUD assistance or was under a federal rent restriction as described in f.6 and f.7, below. - 5.
-The following specifies the number of contract units (if any) that received one of the following forms of HUD assistance (enter the number of contract units in front of the applicable form of assistance):
+The most recent copy of OHA's MTW activities is published here: http://oakha.org/AboutUs/ReportsPolicies/Pages/default.aspx - 4.
+Units that were previously subject to certain federal rent restrictions or receiving another type of long-term housing subsidy provided by HUD do not count toward the income-mixing requirement if, in the five years prior to issuance of the Request for Proposal or notice of owner selection (for projects selected based on a prior competition or without competition), the unit received one of the forms of HUD assistance or was under a federal rent restriction as described in f.6 and f.7, below. - 5.
+The following specifies the number of contract units (if any) that received one of the following forms of HUD assistance (enter the number of contract units in front of the applicable form of assistance): - Public Housing or Operating Funds; - Project-Based Rental Assistance (including Mod Rehab and Mod Rehab Single-Room Occupancy); - Housing for the Elderly (Section 202 or the Housing Act of 1959); - Housing for Persons with Disabilities (Section 811 of the Cranston-Gonzalez Affordable Housing Act); - Rent Supplement Program; - Rental Assistance Program; - Flexible Subsidy Program.

+The following total number of contract units received a form of HUD

+HUD 52530B Page - 6 of Part 1 (07/2019) assistance listed above: 0

+If all of the units in the project received such assistance, you may skip sections g.7 and g.8, below.

-Public Housing or Operating Funds; Project-Based Rental Assistance (including Mod Rehab and Mod Rehab Single-Room Occupancy); Housing for the Elderly (Section 202 or the Housing Act of 1959); - Housing for Persons with Disabilities (Section 811 of the Cranston-Gonzalez Affordable Housing Act); Rent Supplement Program; Rental Assistance Program; Flexible Subsidy Program.
-The fo llowing total number of contract units received a form of HUD
+- 6. The following specifies the number of contract units (if any) that were under any of the following federal rent restrictions (enter the number of contract units in front of the applicable type of federal rent restriction): - Section 236; - Section 221(d)(3) or (d)(4) BMIR (below-market interest rate); - Housing for the Elderly (Section 202 or the Housing Act of 1959); - Housing for Persons with Disabilities (Section 811 of the Cranston-Gonzalez Affordable Housing Act); - Flexible Subsidy Program.

-Oakland Housing Authority FY 2024 MTW Annual Plan Page 213 of 252823268

-2577-0169 7/31/2022) assistance listed above: 0 Ź If all of the below. nits in the project received such assistance, you may skip sections g.7 a and g.8, 6.
-The following specifies the number of contract units (if any) that vunder any of the following federal rent restrictions (enter the numb contract units in front of the applicable type of federal rent restrict. per of Section 236; Section 221(d)(3) or (d)(4) BMIR (below-market interest ra ate); Housing for the Elderly (Section 202 or the Housing Act of f 1959); Housing for Persons with Disabilities (Section 811 of the Cranston-Gonzalez Affordable Housing Act); Flexible Subsidy Program.
-The following total number of contract units were subject to a feder restriction listed above: ll of the 7.
-The following specifies the number of contract units (if any) desig for occupancy by elderly families or by families eligible for suppo services: a.
-Place a check mark here if any contract units are desig gnated for occupancy by elderly families; The following number occurract units shall be rented to elderly families: of b.
-Place a check mark here if any contract units are designed. gnated for occupancy by families eligible for supportive services. following number of contract units shall be rented to familieligible for supportive services: 8.
-The PHA and owner must comply with all HUD requirements regard income mixing. arding Project-Based Voucher HAP Contract for Existing Dravious ad IOIS ALE ODSOLETE 7 of Part
+The following total number of contract units were subject to a federal rent restriction listed above: \underline{O} .
+If all of the units in the project were subject to a federal rent restriction, you may skip section g.8, below.

+- 7. The following specifies the number of contract units (if any) designated for occupancy by elderly families or by families eligible for supportive services: - a.
+Place a check mark here if any contract units are designated for occupancy by elderly families; The following number of contract units shall be rented to elderly families:

+b.
+Place a check mark here if any contract units are designated for occupancy by families eligible for supportive services.
+The following number of contract units shall be rented to families eligible for supportive services:

+8. The PHA and owner must comply with all HUD requirements regarding income mixing.